cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 		- Third 300 are PLA
 		- Fourth 300 are PHA
 - Score using ANEW (see below)
+	- Scoring via ANEW yields `headlines_anew.csv`
-	- From output, select headlines for each cell based on score, and face validity.
+	- From `headlines_anew.csv`, select headlines for each cell based on score, and face validity.
 Lightly edit for clarity.
-	- See `headlines.csv`
+	- See selected and lightly edited headlines in `headlines.csv`

 *NB: Filtering thresholds are somewhat arbitrary, with the main goal of creating suitably long lists.
-Applying a similar thresholding logic resulted in lists of vastly different lengths.
+Applying identical thresholding logic to all four cells resulted in lists of vastly different lengths.
 The main goal is to create a lists of words for headline generation, and then score those headlines using automated and human self-report approaches (which will give us some insight into the validity of the headline manipulations).

 # How to Score Headlines